 Environmental and Social Summary

 Categorised B (2019 ESP).
 The environmental and social impacts associated with the installation of smart meters are limited and can be readily managed.
-Due diligence for this Project was undertaken by the ESD specialist and included a review of the technical due diligence report and recent EPS environmental reporting provided for other projects.
+Due diligence for this project was undertaken by the ESD specialist and included a review of the technical due diligence report, an environmental and social due diligence questionnaire completed by the client, and recent EPS environmental reporting provided for other projects.

 Technical Cooperation and Grant Financing